TurboVNC/turbovnc/BUILDING.md

 ### Un*x (including Mac)

-The following procedure will build the Java TurboVNC Viewer and some native glueware to support running it as a standalone application.
+The following procedure will build the TurboVNC Viewer and some native glueware to support running it as a standalone application.
 Additionally, if the TurboVNC Server build is enabled (which is the default on Un*x platforms other than Mac), then this procedure will build the TurboVNC Server and a handful of C applications that are used to interface with it.
 On most 64-bit systems (Solaris being a notable exception), this will build a 64-bit version of TurboVNC.
 See "Build Recipes" for specific instructions on how to build a 32-bit or 64-bit version of TurboVNC on systems that support both.

     cd {build_directory}